 - In her disguise as the boy Ganymede, Rosalind is able to promise Orlando a cure for lovesickness and also schools him in the art of love!

 - He also has a treasure trove of beer facts and information to school anyone on the secrets of the suds.

-Old English scōl, scolu, via Latin from Greek skholē 'leisure, philosophy, lecture place', reinforced in Middle English by Old French escole.
+Old English scōl, scolu, via Latin from Greek skholē 'leisure, philosophy, place where lectures are given', reinforced in Middle English by Old French escole.

-- Finish one’s education: he left school at 16More example sentences
+- Discontinue one’s education: he left school at 16More example sentences

 - She wanted to wait until the children finished school and leave school for the summer.